expectedparrot/edsl/docs/results.rst

 Labeling results
 ^^^^^^^^^^^^^^^^
-We can also add some table labels by passing a dictionary to the `pretty_labels` argument of the `print` method (note that we do need to include the column prefixes when specifying the table labels, as shown below):
+We can also add some table labels by passing a dictionary to the `pretty_labels` argument of the `print` method (note that we need to include the column prefixes when specifying the table labels, as shown below):

 .. code-block:: python